MrKrishnaAgarwal/Swags-for-Developers/Swags.md

 - [Camunda](https://camunda.com/) : Submit four (4) quality pull requests (PRs) to any Camunda repo including participating* Camunda Community Hub repos and get a t-shirt.

 - [Medusa](https://medusajs.com/) : For this year's Hacktoberfest, we are thrilled to be launching our very first Medusa Hackathon with crazy prizes!
 Already, we open up for pre-sign-ups.All submissions will get: Hackathon Tee + Hackathon Hoodie.All pre-sign-ups + Submissions will get: Hackathon Hoodie + Hackathon tee + Water bottle

+- [Community Classroom](https://www.commclassroom.org/hashnode) : Community Classroom has started a blogging challenge since past few months.
+You can get a chance to win exciting prizes such as MacBooks, iPhones, iPads and more every month.
+You have follow the guidelines for participation.
+The more blogs you write as per the tracks, the more chances get increased to get the grand prize of that month.
+This increases your writing skills and also you get to understand new things properly.